Brian151/spongebobzelda/utils/SBZBuilder/readme.txt

 I know of no way to resolve this, short of manually editing each and every afflicted map.}
 [editing]
-choose between 'brush' or 'erase' choose between 4 different placeholder tiles
+choose between 'brush' or 'erase' choose any of the tiles from epsiode 1 dungeon tileset [import] tiles only hard-coded to patrick01a.sbz
-[import]
-tiles only
-hard-coded to patrick01a.sbz
 (note : map data entirely different format than original map, DO NOT COPY INTO DATA FOLDER)
 next:
-remove original individual test tiles tile menu for dungeon lvl1 tiles make tile buttons change states, and respond only to single clicks... clean-up code...majorly... editing enemies
+make tile buttons change states, and respond only to single clicks... clean-up code...majorly... editing enemies button class changes